sajjadh/Gapstars_Interview/README.md

 ## Tasks

+### API test assignment

 1. Timebox yourself to 1 hour to find as many defects in the API as you can.
-Please share the defects you find in a document or spreadsheet.
+2. Please share the defects you find in a document or spreadsheet.
-2. Automate your work!
-Write passing automated tests for positive scenarios. *Tip!*, we recommend [Behaviorial API Tester (Bat)](https://github.com/harver-engineering/bat) and you can run this with `npm test`
-3. Write automated tests that demonstrate the defects you have found in the system.
-That means that these tests should deliberately fail.

-Please return your completed solution by zipping up this directory and sharing with us the resulting zip file.

-### Web UI Automaion
+### Web UI Automation test assignment

 1. Go to https://the-internet.herokuapp.com/
 2. Select any five elements from the list